devnull-cz/c-prog-lang/modules/arithmetic-type-conversions.md

 The above is called *implicit type conversion*.
 There is also *explicit type conversion* (called *casting*) which we will deal with later.

-I suggest you try these out with `printf("%zu", ...)`.  `%zu` (see "man 3 printf") matches the return type of the `sizeof` operand.
+I suggest you try these out with `printf("%zu", ...)`.
+The `%zu` format string (see the `printf` manual page in section 3 on Unix systems) matches the return type of the `sizeof` operand.
 The exact unsigned numeric type of what `sizeof` returns may differ in different implementations so `%zu` will work anywhere.